neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 In previous document we described the standard way to build a private chain using four computers or virtual machines.
 In this document we will introduce an easier way to build a private chain on a windows system computer.

-## Installing NEO node
+## Installing Neo node

-Install NEO-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, successively.
+Install Neo-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, successively.

-For more information refer to [Installation of NEO-CLI](../../node/cli/setup.md).
+For more information refer to [Installation of Neo-CLI](../../node/cli/setup.md).

 ## Installing plug-in